ivanearisty/ObjectOrientedSpotify/README.md

 - Playlist specific basics: song sorts and filters (by bpm, track name, length, key, artists, etc...).
 - Inter-playlist basics: playlist merges, splits, exports, and imports.
 - The identity of the app: an enforcement of a new object-oriented design approach to playlist management for your selected playlists.
-It allows you to create lose or strict child-parent relationships to save time on playlist creation, management, maintance, and organization.
+It allows you to create lose or strict child-parent relationships to save time on playlist creation, management, maintenance, and organization by leveraging inheritance.
+Also, you get to create abstract playlists (invisible to spotify), which can represent collections of songs to be implemented by real spotify playlists.

 TODO:
 For more details please see:
 - [Long-form project explanation]()